 Several people in the web security community decided to take on some of the Presidential candidates websites and see how they fared at protecting themselves.
-Tech blogger Bryan Quigley surveyed the website security and website technologies driving the candidates websites.
+They found that many of the candidate’s websites were easy to hack.

 Of the 21 candidates sites tested, 11 were using WordPress.
 That would be more than 50 percent!
 See I told you WordPress is powering a huge portion of the internet, apparently even Presidential candidates.

 After testing their sites, Quigley came to the following conclusions: